 A Very Particular Set of Skills

-I've worked with 16mm, Sony Cinema Cameras, Reds, DSLR's (with and without Magic Lantern), Blackmagic Cinema Cameras, Arri Alexas and a pair of JVC GY-790U cameras with ENG adapters.
-The latter which was used in a studio for a bi-weekly web show show that I produced for US Fleet Tracking.
+I've worked with 16mm, Sony Cinema Cameras, Reds, DSLR's (with and without Magic Lantern), Blackmagic Cinema Cameras, Arri Alexas and ENG cameras.
+All of which are wonderful, but I believe the best camera I have is the one in my pocket.

 I work primarily in Adobe Premiere Pro, After Effects, Photoshop and Audition.
-However, I also frequently use Final Cut X and Final Cut 7 if I'm feeling nostalgic.
+However, I also frequently use Final Cut X if it fits the job.
 I have found each piece of software to have its own advantages so there's no reason to pigeon-hole myself with just one.
 I'm familiar with Avid, but I can't say I'm completely sold on it just yet.